 Your health care provider may also prescribe immune globulin intravenous infusion (IVIG) (injection) to slow down your immune system’s destruction of platelets.
 “IVIG may be given in combination with steroids or as a second-line therapy if steroids alone aren’t working well enough,” Dr. Pu said.
 Certain medications, such as Promacta (eltrombopag) and Nplate (romiplostim), can be prescribed to help increase platelet production in the bone marrow as well.

-Blood and platelet infusions.
+Blood and platelet transfusions.
 An infusion of donated platelets or blood is used to treat people who have active bleeding, are at high risk for bleeding or require surgery.
 Transfusing one unit of platelets can increase your platelet counts by 30,000 to 60,000 per deciliter of blood.

 Antibody Therapy.
 An antibody called Rituxan can be infused to help improve platelet counts.
 Rituxan works by helping the immune system stop destroying platelets abnormally.
 This infusion can be given weekly for a few weeks to improve platelet counts.